Amortized Active Generation of Pareto Sets: Additional Methodology Details

 \subsection{A Non-dominance CPE is estimating probability of hypervolume improvement}

 Using a \gls{cpe} trained on Pareto non-dominance labels, $\lablf$, is equivalent to estimating the \gls{phvi} under some general conditions.
 The proof is based on the current observed Pareto set and front, $\pareto^t$, $\fpareto^t$, respectively, and relies on the box-decomposition definition of hypervolume.
 We use $\tars$ as a shorthand for $\tars(\obs) = \bbfs(\obs) + \errs$, and $\tars'$ for $\tars(\obs') = \bbfs(\obs') + \errs'$, etc., where the context is clear.
-Firstly, our proof relies on the following assumptions, \begin{assumption}[Reference Point] The reference point, $\refp \in \real^L$ is strictly dominated by every feasible objective vector,
+Firstly, our proof relies on the following assumptions, \begin{assumption}[Measurement noise] No objectives exhibit measurement noise, $\errs = \mathbf{0}$. \end{assumption} This is so our dominance comparison, $\succ$, and hypervolume computation are exact with no ambiguity introduced from noisy measurements.
+We will discuss the consequences of relaxing this assumption later.